 While an employer cannot deny disability leave, the employer may permit or require the employee to use any paid sick leave, vacation time or other leave at full pay before the individual is eligible for disability.

-— Where can an employer get a TDBL application? —
+— Where can an employee get a TDBL application? —

-Employers can obtain an application from the DOL’s website on the “Applications and Brochures” page, which can be found here.
-Additionally, employers may contact the Division of Temporary Disability Insurance, PO Box 387, Trenton, New Jersey 08625-0387, or call 609-292-7060.
-Employers may also request a claim form from their employee or through their union.
+Additionally, employees may contact the Division of Temporary Disability Insurance, PO Box 387, Trenton, New Jersey 08625-0387, or call 609-292-7060.
+Employees may also request a claim form from their employer or through their union.

 — Is there a time limit for filing a disability claim? —